Ann Peebles – The Queen of record label Hi

-Ann Peebles is an internationally acclaimed singer and songwriter best known for her popular Memphis soul albums of the 1970s on the Hi Records label.
+Ann Peebles is an internationally acclaimed singer-songwriter, best known for her popular Memphis soul albums of the 70s on the ‘Hi Records’ label.

-Two of her better known songs are I’m Gonna Tear Your Playhouse Down and I Can’t Stand The Rain.
+Two of her better-known songs are ‘I’m Gonna Tear Your Playhouse Down’ and ‘I Can’t Stand The Rain‘.

-Originally released in 1973 on the label Hi (same label as Al Green), I Can’t Stand The Rain was the name of the album, and the song was the title track.
+Originally released in 1973 on the label ‘Hi’ (same label as Al Green), ‘I Can’t Stand The Rain’ was the name of the album, and the song was the title track.

-I Can’t Stand The Rain Covers
+I Can’t Stand The Rain covers

-Humble Pie recorded their version of I Can’t Stand The Rain’ in 1974, Ronnie Wood in 1975.
+‘I Can’t Stand The Rain’ has been recorded by many artists.
+Humble Pie recorded their version of ‘I Can’t Stand The Rain’ in 1974, Ronnie Wood did so in 1975.

 Eruption had their biggest hit with the song in 1978, Lowell George (of Little Feet) made his version in 1979.

-Tina Turner released hers in 1984 on the album Private Dancer and the following year as a single.
+Tina Turner released her version in 1984 on the album ‘Private Dancer’ and then the following year as a single.

-Bad Manners did their version in 1993 and Missy Elliot decided that it was enough to just sample the chorus for her track The Rain (Supa Dupa Fly) in 1997.
+Bad Manners recorded their version in 1993 and Missy Elliot decided that it was enough to just sample the chorus for her track ‘The Rain (Supa Dupa Fly)’ in 1997.

-As recent as 2008 Seal decided that he should include I Can’t Stand The Rain on his album Soul.
+As recently as 2008, Seal decided that he should include ‘I Can’t Stand The Rain’ on his album ‘Soul’.